woohoolabs/yang/README.md

 // Checks if the document has errors
 $hasErrors = $document->hasErrors();

-// Retrieves the errors member as an array of Error instances
+// Retrieves the errors "member" as an array of Error instances
 $errors = $document->errors();

 // Retrieves the first error as an Error instance or null